stackotter/swift-cross-ui/README.md

 ## Backends

-Work has been started to support multiple different backends.
-Switching backends only requires changing a single line of code!
-Currently there's the Gtk 4 backend, as well as an experimental AppKit backend (`AppKitBackend`, macOS-only).
-All examples use `GtkBackend` for maximum compatibility, but you can update them manually to try out the various available backends.
-Work is being done to allow the backend used by the examples to be changed from the command line.
+SwiftCrossUI has a variety of backends tailored to different operating systems.
+The beauty of SwiftCrossUI is that you can write your app once and have it look native everywhere.
+For this reason I recommend using `DefaultBackend` unless you've got particular constraints.

+If you use `DefaultBackend`, like the examples do, you can override the default when compiling your app by setting the `SCUI_DEFAULT_BACKEND` environment variable to the name of your desired backend.
+This can be quite useful when you e.g. want to test the Gtk version of your app while using a Mac.

+- `DefaultBackend`: Adapts to your target operating system.
+On macOS it uses `AppKitBackend`, on Windows it uses `WinUIBackend`, and on Linux it uses `GtkBackend`.
-- `GtkBackend`: Requires gtk 4 to be installed, has maximum compatibility, and supports all SwiftCrossUI features.
+- `GtkBackend`: Works on Linux, macOS, and Windows.
+Requires gtk 4 to be installed.
+Supports all SwiftCrossUI features.
-- `AppKitBackend`: ***Experimental***, only supports macOS, and currently supports a very limited subset of SwiftCrossUI features.
+- `AppKitBackend`: The native macOS backend.
+Supports all SwiftCrossUI features.
+- `WinUIBackend`: The native Windows backend.
+Supports most SwiftCrossUI features.
 - `QtBackend`: ***Experimental***, requires `qt5` to be installed, and currently supports a very limited subset of SwiftCrossUI features.
+- `CursesBackend`: ***Experimental***, requires `curses` to be installed, and supports a *very very* limited subset of SwiftCrossUI features.

 ## Example